QR4.4.8 Mass is Energy

 “… the Higgs field allows us to reconcile … how … weak interactions work, that’s a far cry from explaining the origin of mass or why the different masses have the values they do.”
 (Wilczek,2008), p202.

 3. Contradicts quantum theory.
-In a carefully crafted press release, CERN claimed that zero-spin would confirm the Higgs, then found it so, but quantum theory doesn’t let spin-zero particles have mass (Comay, 2009).
+In a carefully crafted press release, CERN claimed that zero-spin would confirm the Higgs then found it so, but quantum theory doesn’t let spin-zero particles have mass (Comay, 2009).
 All quantum particles with mass have half spin, and only matter-antimatter mixes like mesons have no spin, so the resonance CERN found probably came from a top meson.

-The Higgs doesn’t explain ordinary mass, is based on magical thinking, and contradicts quantum theory, so it is no surprise that the so-called God particle hasn’t led to any other discovery or benefit.
+The so-called God particle doesn’t explain ordinary mass, is based on literal thinking, and contradicts quantum theory, so it is no surprise that it hasn’t led to any other discovery or benefit.
 That some now call it the origin of all mass is a tribute to marketing not science.
-The irony is that this belief in matter leads to the strange conclusion that its mass is mostly from gluons that have no mass:
+Literal thinking is also circular, as if the Higgs particle creates mass, what gave it mass?
+If another Higgs, what made its mass, and so on?
+A Higgs particle that begets itself would indeed be a God particle!

 The Higgs mechanism is often said to account for the origins of mass in the visible universe.
 This statement, however, is incorrect.
 The mass of quarks accounts for only 2 percent of the mass of the proton and the neutron, respectively.
 The other 98 percent, we think, arises largely from the actions of gluons.
 But how gluons help to generate proton and neutron mass is not evident, because they themselves are massless.”
 (Ent, Ulrich, & Venugopalan, 2015).